geo-tp/Bluetooth-Keyboard-Mouse-Emulator/README.md

 # M5 Keyboard and Mouse Emulator

-This project implements a BLE HID device using the M5Cardputer, capable of emulating both a keyboard and a mouse.
-The device can switch between mouse and keyboard modes, sending the appropriate input data to a connected BLE device.
+This project implements a USB HID and a BLE HID device using the M5Cardputer, capable of emulating both a keyboard and a mouse.
+The device can switch between mouse and keyboard modes, sending the appropriate input data to a connected USB/BLE device.

 ## Key Features